DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-04-30-user-research-with-private-beta-itt-providers.md

 As a provider
-I need the process for providing evidence to be quick and easy So that it doesn't create too much administrative burden for us
+I need the process for providing evidence to be quick and easy So that it does not create too much administrative burden for us

 As a provider
 I need to know what claims require evidence from us